hpylieva/DeepLearning.ai-Summary/3- Structuring Machine Learning Projects/Readme.md

   - In this example non-end-to-end system works better because we don't have enough data to train end-to-end system.

 ### Whether to use end-to-end deep learning
+(When to use and when to not)

 - Pros of end-to-end deep learning:
-  - Let the data speak.
+  - It lets the data speak.
 By having a pure machine learning approach, your NN learning input from X to Y may be more able to capture whatever statistics are in the data, rather than being forced to reflect human preconceptions.
   - Less hand-designing of components needed.

 - Cons of end-to-end deep learning:
   - May need a large amount of data.
   - Excludes potentially useful hand-design components (it helps more on the smaller dataset).

 - Applying end-to-end deep learning:
   - Key question: Do you have sufficient data to learn a function of the **complexity** needed to map x to y?
   - Use ML/DL to learn some individual components.